open-mmlab/mmpose/docs/en/migration.md

 ### Dataset

-To use costom dataset in MMPose, we recommend converting the annotations into a supported format (e.g. COCO or MPII) and directly using our implementation of the corresponding dataset.
+To use custom dataset in MMPose, we recommend converting the annotations into a supported format (e.g. COCO or MPII) and directly using our implementation of the corresponding dataset.
 If this is not applicable, you may need to implement your own dataset class.

 Most 2D keypoint datasets in MMPose **organize the annotations in a COCO-like style**.
 Thus we provide a base class [BaseCocoStyleDataset](mmpose/datasets/datasets/base/base_coco_style_dataset.py) for these datasets.
-We recommend that users subclass `BaseCocoStyleDataset` and override the methods as needed (usually `__init__()` and `_load_annotations()`) to extend to a new costom 2D keypoint dataset.
+We recommend that users subclass `BaseCocoStyleDataset` and override the methods as needed (usually `__init__()` and `_load_annotations()`) to extend to a new custom 2D keypoint dataset.

 ```{note}
 Please refer to [COCO](./dataset_zoo/2d_body_keypoint.md) for more details about the COCO data format.